Bulk-Calibrated Credal Ambiguity Sets: Fast, Tractable Decision Making under Out-of-Sample Contamination: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Dr Charita Dellaporta for her valuable insight and useful feedback an earlier version of the draft.
-MC is supported by the Warwick Statistics Centre for Doctoral Training and acknowledges funding from the University of Warwick.
-TBB was supported by European Research Council Starting Grant 101163546.
-TD acknowledges support from a UKRI Turing AI acceleration Fellowship [EP/V02678X/1].
+The authors would like to thank Dr Charita Dellaporta and Jake Hobson for their valuable insights and useful feedback on an earlier version of the draft.
+We would also like to thank the anonymous reviewers and the Area Chair whose comments greatly improved the paper.
+Mengqi Chen is supported by the Warwick Statistics Centre for Doctoral Training and acknowledges funding from the University of Warwick.
+Thomas B. Berrett was supported by European Research Council Starting Grant 101163546.
+Theodoros Damoulas acknowledges support from a UKRI Turing AI acceleration Fellowship [EP/V02678X/1].
+For the purpose of open access, the authors have applied a Creative Commons Attribution (CC-BY) license to any Author Accepted Manuscript version arising from this submission.